 As you move to more distant relatives, the odds that they will be on your genetic tree decrease dramatically.
-For example, there is only about a 20% chance that a 5th cousin will be a genetic relative.
+For example, there is only about a 20% chance that any given 5th cousin to you will be a genetic relative.

 The probability decreases exponentially as you move further out from fifth cousin, but the number of cousins you have at that level increases at a dramatic level, too.
 This means that you will have lots of fifth, sixth, seventh, eighth, and ninth cousins on your genetic family tree, too.

 You’ll even find that you might have even more distant cousins on your genetic tree, but you might have a difficult time figuring out your genealogical relationship.
-Almost nobody knows their family trees on all lines going back ten generations or more.
+Almost nobody confidently knows their family tree on all lines going back ten generations or more.

 As you can see from the chart above, the number of close relatives on both trees are identical.
 As you move down the chart to more distant relationships, there is a lower chance of shared DNA between relatives, thus fewer genetic relatives on the genetic family tree.

 Will all of your ancestors be on your genetic family tree?